 In most cases, it is because a cat has devoured a lot of food, drunk too much water, or missed a meal, which causes digestive issues in the form of vomit.

 What might cause a cat to throw up clear liquid?

 It can be many things, such as indigestion, dietary changes, hairballs, obstruction in the intestines, hyperthyroidism, or overeating.

 If you believe your cat has been poisoned or exposed to a poisonous substance, please call (888) 426-4435.

 Hyperthyroidism in cats – What’s the connection between this disease and vomiting in cats?

 The symptoms associated with hyperthyroidism gradually develop, which makes it difficult to diagnose at an early stage.
-Once again, you should not freak out.
+Once again, it would be best if you did not freak out.
 Let the vet decide the cause behind your cat’s symptoms.